-Some have theorized that the reason for the lack of diversity within ADR-both in the neutrals available for selection and the types of cases for which diverse neutrals are selected-is a "chronological lag": most neutrals who are actually selected are retired judges or lawyers with long careers behind them, who comprise a pool of predominantly white males.
-But, women have been attending law school at equal rates as men for more than ten years and there is no dearth of qualified female practitioners.
-Accordingly, other important but difficult to overcome factors may include implicit bias by lawyers or their related fear of engaging neutrals who may not share their same background (and therefore, who they believe may arrive at an unfavorable decision).
+Some have theorized that the reason for the lack of diversity within ADR-both in the neutrals available for selection and the types of cases for which diverse neutrals are selected-is a "chronological lag": most neutrals who are selected are retired judges or lawyers with long careers behind them, drawn from a pool of predominantly white males.
+But as others have pointed out, women have been attending law school at equal rates as men for more than ten years and there is no dearth of qualified female practitioners.
+Accordingly, other important but difficult to dismantle factors may be implicit bias by lawyers or their related fear of engaging neutrals who may not share their same background (and therefore, who may arrive at an unfavorable decision).
 This cannot be an excuse: "the privatization of dispute resolution through ADR . . . cannot alter the legitimacy of requiring that society's dispute resolution professionals, who perform a quasi-public function, reflect the population at large."

-This disparity continues to exist despite the well-documented benefits for all stakeholders of diversity in decision-making processes.
+This disparity continues to exist despite the well-documented benefits of diversity in decision-making processes for all stakeholders.
 Indeed, studies indicate that "when arbitration involves a panel of three, the parties are likely to have harder working panelists and a more focused judgment from the neutrals if the panel is diverse."
 This is because "when members of a group notice that they are socially different from one another, . . . they assume they will need to work harder to come to a consensus. . . .
 [T]he hard work can lead to better outcomes."
 In order to move the needle on diversity in the ADR field, especially with respect to lawyers' selection of neutrals which is arguably the